 Now I’m 34 and I don’t think I’m ever going to get off.
 It’s the whole cycle of craziness because you’re pulling people on and off subsidies and they can and can’t afford to just live.

-This month I was applying to the job I have now and another job.
-I turned down the other job, a six-figure job, because it would screw up everything.
-We would have lost the childcare voucher.
-How many people would get the job of their dreams, if they knew that their child care would be taken care of?
 I remember when I used to come to the community cookouts my organization used to do because that free hamburger or hot dog would be a meal we could count on that day to cut expenses in order to afford the weekly child care rate.

 This legislation is so important to me.
 Finally someone wants to know what we go through as low to moderate income, bilingual, people of color.”